 The findings in this study further indicate that the current accountability provisions in NCLB have not been effective in evaluating school performance.
 The results from the qualitative data show that there were some benefits of AYP including the increased sense of urgency with data analysis.
 However, it did not necessarily lead to increased achievement among the schools or the implementation of effective school improvement plans and/or classroom instruction.
 Finally, this paper concludes with recommended areas of research for policymakers and educators alike who are interested in sustainable reform.

 Maleyko, Glenn, "The impact of no child left behind (nclb) on school achievement and accountability" (2012).
 Wayne State University Dissertations.
-Paper 385.
+385.